 Have you frequently been experiencing falls lately?
 Don’t worry, you’re not alone.
 Balance loss and falls aren’t uncommon among seniors.
 If you improve your balance, you may find these problems will disappear.

-Therefore, it is crucial to be physically active through performing a variety of exercises geared towards increasing strength, flexibility, endurance, and balance.
+Therefore, it is crucial to be physically active by performing a variety of exercises geared toward increasing strength, flexibility, endurance, and balance.
 Some exercises, in particular, are essential to help you improve balance.

 Alarming Statistics: Falls in Older Adults

 According to the Centers for Disease Control and Prevention, one out of three older adults (65 or older) falls each year.
 Additionally, here are a few more facts and figures related to the incidence of falls among seniors:

 Falls are the leading cause of fatal and nonfatal injuries.